deepomicslab/SCOIT/README.md

 ```

 ## Examples
 We put the complete scripts for the analysis described in the manuscript under ```examples/``` directory for detailed usage examples and reproduction.
-The example data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1F_WBwNsHggjTqgFfTm6IugNKpb0xJTje?usp=sharing).
+The example data can be downloaded from [Zenodo](https://zenodo.org/records/7886413).

 This is an example of multiple datasets when features have corresponding information.